-During routine dissection for First MBBS students on a 65 years donated embalmed male cadaver in the Department of Anatomy, K.J.Somaiya Medical College, we observed an entrapment of brachial artery and median nerve by coracobrachialis and brachialis muscles in the right upper limb.
+During routine dissection for First MBBS students on a 65 years donated embalmed male cadaver in the Department of Anatomy, K. J. Somaiya Medical College, the variations were found in the right upper limb.
 It was unilateral.
 The median nerve and the brachial artery passes through the coracobrachialis muscle.
 The superficial fibres of the coracobrachialis muscle were normal in their insertion i.e. on the middle 5 cm of the medial border of the shaft of the humerus.
 An accessory slip of brachialis muscle originated from the anteromedial surface of the shaft of the humerus and got inserted into medial epicondyle of the humerus.
 This accessory slip of the brachialis muscle passed over the brachial artery and the median nerve.
 The median nerve and the brachial artery passes deep to the superficial fibres of the coracobrachialis muscle in the upper 1/3rd of the arm and deep to the accessory slip of brachialis muscle in the lower 1/3rd of the arm.
 Such type of double muscular variation is very rare and not documented in the literature.
 The further course of the brachial artery and the median nerve was normal.
 The accessory slip of the brachialis muscle was supplied by the musculocutaneous nerve.
 The left arm of the same cadaver was normal.
 The photographs of the variations were taken for proper documentation and for ready reference.